trentwirth/ucincinnati_course_materials/PSYC 5057/Tentative Syllabus PSYC 5057 - FA24 -- Capstone in Cognitive Psychology (& Cognitive Science).md

 4. Students will carry out a research project, including data collection, analyzing the results, and writing APA-style research reports.
 5. Students will be able to communicate research results to a wider audience.
 6. Students will gain experience using Large Language Models (LLM's) to synthesize, critique, and improve writing, and generate ideas.
+## Required Texts

+All required reading materials, lecture notes, podcasts, and related materials will be distributed via CANVAS PDFs, MP3s, or links to outside contacts, such as YouTube, etc.

 ## Course Structure